thingsboard/thingsboard.github.io/docs/mqtt-broker/architecture.md

 for **MQTT v3.x** clients or if `sessionExpiryInterval` is greater than `0` (regardless of the `clean_start` flag) or if `clean_start` flag is set to `false` plus `sessionExpiryInterval` is `0(or empty)` for **MQTT v5 clients**.

-For both types of clients we provide [instruments](/docs/mqtt-broker/mqtt-options/) to regulate how many messages can be persisted per client and for what period of time.
+For both types of clients we provide [instruments](/docs/mqtt-broker/mqtt-options/#device-persistence-options) to regulate how many messages can be persisted per client and for what period of time.

 #### DEVICE client

 For **DEVICE** clients we are using _device_persisted_msg_ Kafka topic, where published messages are pushed from _publish_msg_ topic.
-The separate thread(s) (Kafka consumer) reads those messages and uses PostgreSQL database as persistence storage because such clients don't usually need to receive large amounts of messages or even don't care if messages got lost when the client is offline.
+The separate thread(s) (Kafka consumer) reads those messages and pushes them to PostgreSQL database used as persistence storage because such clients don't usually need to receive large amounts of messages or even don't care if messages got lost when the client is offline.
 This approach provides a convenient way to restore persisted messages when **DEVICE** is reconnected and at the same time it has a decent performance for a small incoming message rate.